-Alternatively, you may want to get in touch with a charity directly.
-Contact your local council for more information about charities and community organisations in your area.
+Contact your local council for information about charities and community organisations in your area.

 Corporate donations of goods and services

-The best way you can help is to check on the safety of your loved ones, neighbours and friends and help them however you can.
+The best way you can help is to check on the safety of your loved ones, neighbours, and friends.

 Other ways to help charities

-If you are not in a position to make a cash donation, there are a number of ways you may be able to assist, such as:
+If you are unable to make a cash donation, you may be able to assist in other ways, such as:

-- linking up with a local charity and assisting with their fundraising campaigns
+- linking up with a local charity and helping with their fundraising campaigns

 - holding a social event with your friends to donate proceeds to a charity